Secured Business Loans: National’s Ultimate Guide to Loan Collateral (2019)

 Fortunately, companies like National offer secured business financing options with little to no upfront costs, regardless of credit score and financial history.

 What Companies Utilize Secured Small Business Loans?

 All types of small businesses could benefit greatly from this type of loan.
-However, companies that have mutual funds, vehicles, inventory, equipment, accounts receivable, land, buildings or other property to put up as collateral will have significantly lower payments, and significantly longer repayment periods.
+However, companies that have mutual funds, vehicles, inventory, equipment, accounts receivable, land, buildings or other real estate to put up as collateral will have significantly lower payments, and significantly longer repayment periods.
 Compared to unsecured, collateral-free loans, secured funding typically comes with better terms.

 What is an Unsecured Loan?

 Unsecured business financing is isn’t secured by assets or collateral.
 Instead, borrowers provide a personal guarantee that they’ll pay back the loan regularly, in full and on time.